California voters pass proposition requiring counties to spend on programs to tackle homelessness

 SACRAMENTO, Calif. -- California voters have passed a measure that will impose strict requirements on counties to spend on housing and drug treatment programs to tackle the state’s homelessness crisis.

-Proposition 1 marks the first update to the state’s mental health system in 20 years and a win for Democratic Gov. Gavin Newsom, who spent significant time and money campaigning on the measure’s behalf, raising more than $13 million to promote it with the support of law enforcement, first responders, hospitals and mayors of major cities.
+Proposition 1 marks the first update to the state’s mental health system in 20 years and a win for Democratic Gov. Gavin Newsom, who spent significant time and money campaigning on the measure’s behalf.
+He raised more than $13 million to promote it with the support of law enforcement, first responders, hospitals and mayors of major cities.
 Opponents raised just $1,000.

+Voters were split on the issue in early returns, and it took more than two weeks after Election Day to confidently declare a winner.

 “This is the biggest change in decades in how California tackles homelessness, and a victory for doing things radically different,” he said in a statement.
 “Now, counties and local officials must match the ambition of California voters.
 This historic reform will only succeed if we all kick into action immediately – state government and local leaders, together.”